 I just love this.
 It’s always great to see examples of tech being used directly to support an organisations work, rather than a campaign or fundraising.
 Not that these things aren’t important, of course they are, but it is all kinds of inspiring to see digital literally helping charities do the things they exist to do.
 Not so long ago the technology didn’t exist to make this app, and now it’s saving lives!

-2. Probably the best game for good of 2016 : Sea Hero Quest, Alzheimer’s Research UK
+Best game of 2016 : Sea Hero Quest, Alzheimer’s Research UK.

 This year has seen a number of good examples of gamification and what you might generally categorise under ‘gaming for good’.
 For example, it was very impressive how quickly charities such as Macmillan, Cancer Research UK, and Brooke were able to jump on the popularity of Pokémon Go to support their fundraising, or campaigning, as in the case of Water Aid’s ‘Pookémon’ spoof.